sarah-antillia/YOLO-Breast-UltraSound-Images/README.md

 </pre>
 <a href="./create_yolo_annotation_from_augmented_master.py">This create_yolo_annotation_from_augmented_master.py</a> will create <b>YOLO</b> folder which contains <b>test, train, and valid</b> YOLO annotations
  from <b>BUSI_augmented_master_512x512</b> dataset.<br>
+By finding the bounding boxes (rectangular region) from each mask-image in the train, test and valid dataset, we have created YOLO annotation for those subsets.<br>

 <pre>
 ./YOLO/